fosec-rw/fosec-mobile/README.md

 ## Getting Started

-This project is a developed using Flutter.
+This project is developed using Flutter.